celiolarcher/AUTOCVE/README.md

 In this current version, for proper use, it is recommended to install the library in the Anaconda package.

-In addition the use of the py-xgboost library is observed as to give a more stable execution in this library.
+In addition the use of the py-xgboost implementation in the Anaconda Package is observed as to give a more stable execution in the AUTOCVE.

-Example of usage:
+## Usage:

 ```
 from AUTOCVE.AUTOCVE import AUTOCVEClassifier